jordangm94/tinyapp/README.md

 - The Tiny App web application works best when using full urls in url shortening process.
   - I.e. https://www.google.ca/ vs. www.google.ca
 - When testing app refrain from using example users in user database, register a new user and use your credentials to login.
-  - This is becaue the login post route uses `bcrypt.compareSync` and expects to receive a hashed password from database when comparing passwords.
+  - This is because the login post route uses `bcrypt.compareSync` and expects to receive a hashed password from database when comparing passwords.
   - However, example passwords were not hashed and this will result in login failure.
 - All helper functions for this web application are stored in the helpers.js file.